Experiências falhadas no Reino Unido fazem moda em Portugal...

 This reflected a belief by the Government that a combination of "the repeated high stakes testing of pupils", a national curriculum and "mandated" teaching methods in English and maths would raise standards.

+Clearly, the approach hasn't worked, and the calls for a total rethink of government education policy are now coming thick and fast.
 David Laws, the Liberal Democrat children's spokesman, said yesterday: "The Government's attempts to micromanage schools are clearly deeply damaging.
 Ministers must stop their constant meddling in the curriculum and cease dictating to schools how they should educate our children."

 Steve Sinnott, general secretary of the National Union of Teachers, said: "The latest Primary Review reports demonstrate the damaging effects of high stakes testing, inspection and historic underfunding on primary schools.